sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 **IT Product teams**

 Comprises of a set of DevOps teams that are needed to operate and maintain the suite of software the given IT Product is made of.
-Managers and orchestrators (e.g. lead architect) are also part of an IT Product team.
+Managers and orchestrators (e.g., lead architect) are also part of an IT Product team.

 **Conventional IT Solution Delivery Model**